akarimp/ScientiMate/docs/3_Getting_Started_Python.rst

 After Python is installed, you need to install ScientiMate library.

-To install ScientiMate via pip (https://pypi.org/project/scientimate) if you use pure Python:
+If you installed Python, then you need to install ScientiMate via pip (https://pypi.org/project/scientimate).
+To do that, open the Command Prompt (or Terminal) and run:

 .. code:: python

     pip install scientimate

-To install ScientiMate via Anaconda cloud (https://anaconda.org/akarimp/scientimate) if you use Anaconda Python distribution:
+If you installed Anaconda Python distribution, then you need to install ScientiMate via Anaconda cloud (https://anaconda.org/akarimp/scientimate).
+To do that, open the Anaconda Prompt and run:

 .. code:: python